utdata/csvkit-nicar/install_miniconda.md

 C:\Users\CMcdonald\AppData\Local\Continuum\miniconda3\Scripts\conda.exe
 ```

-You'll need the path before "python.exe" and the one before "conda.exe" in the next steop.
+You'll need the path before "python.exe" and the one before "conda.exe" in the next step.

 - Open a regular CMD prompt and enter this: